Chief Carmen Best on Holistic Policing for the Future

 Exclusively represented by Leading Authorities speakers bureau, Chief Best speaks on diversity, inclusion, and leadership lessons learned guiding a police department during times of crisis.
 “In many ways, I represent what the future can hold, so I’m very proud of that,” said Best, “the challenge of being a police chief in America is great no matter who you are.”

 Chief Best has been recognized with dozens of awards for her contributions to community engagement, public safety, gender equity, diversity, and inclusion.
-Most notable, she received the “Newsmaker of the Year” award from the Seattle Black Press and was awarded the prestigious Ellis Island Medal of Honor, dedicated to recognizing individuals who selflessly contribute to society and uphold the ideals of America.
+Most notably, she received the “Newsmaker of the Year” award from the Seattle Black Press and was awarded the prestigious Ellis Island Medal of Honor, dedicated to recognizing individuals who selflessly contribute to society and uphold the ideals of America.
+Additionally, she received the FBI National Executive Institute Associates (NEIA) National Law Enforcement Ethics Award, the Leadership Award from the Major Cities Chief’s Association, and was named the “Influential Woman of 2020” by the Puget Sound Business Journal.
+Most recently, Chief Best was recognized with the “Women Can Do” award from the Honorary Consul of Sweden and is a 2022 recipient of the “Woman of the Year” award from the National Police Defense Foundation.
 She was also nominated for an Emmy Award for her work on public safety announcements “Safe in the Sound.”

-After nearly 30 years of service, Chief Best currently serves as the Leadership Council Chair for the United Negro College Fund (UNCF) Seattle, and is a member of the National Organization of Black Law Enforcement Executives (NOBLE) and the National Latino Police Officers Association (NLPOA).
-She is a board member for United Way of King County, a member of the St. Jude Advisory Council for Seattle, Vice-Chair of Exploring for the Learning for Life National Executive Board and serves on the National Law Enforcement Exploring Committee and the Seattle University Criminal Justice Advisory Committee.
+After nearly 30 years of service, Chief Best is currently an NBC News and MSNBC contributor and a law enforcement analyst for NBC’s Seattle affiliate KING 5.
+She serves on the Leadership Council Chair for the United Negro College Fund (UNCF) Seattle and is a member of the National Organization of Black Law Enforcement Executives (NOBLE) and the National Latino Police Officers Association (NLPOA).
+Additionally, Chief Best is a board member for United Way of King County, a member of the St. Jude Advisory Council for Seattle, Vice-Chair of Exploring for the Learning for Life National Executive Board and serves on the National Law Enforcement Exploring Committee and the Seattle University Criminal Justice Advisory Committee.
 She recently served as the Chair of the Human and Civil Rights Committee (HCRC) for the International Association of Chiefs of Police (IACP), the IACP Board of Directors, and co-chair of the Law Enforcement Immigration Task Force (LEITF) – all groups she remains affiliated with.
+Chief Best is the author of Black in Blue: Lessons on Leadership, Breaking Barriers, and Racial Reconciliation, which teaches readers the core qualities and mindset to persevere and elevate their careers, as well as challenge elements of culture and leadership that are detrimental to an organization’s vision.

 Diversity and Inclusion.
 As the first African-American Chief of Police at the Seattle Police Department, Carmen Best began her position at Seattle’s top policing job by quickly recruiting more than 40 officers of color – recognizing the need to fix the problem that the police force was significantly less diverse than the demographic makeup of the city.
 In this talk, she shares her lessons-learned on how to create a more diverse workforce, as well as demonstrates to audiences the importance of including multiple viewpoints and backgrounds at any organization.
 And according to Chief West, “In many ways, I represent what the future can hold, so I’m very proud of that.”